Wally Badarou: Biography

-He produced albums by Fela Kuti, Salif Keita, Wasis Diop, Trilok Gurtu, Carlinhos Brown; wrote for the films Countryman, and Kiss of the Spider Woman; plus directed and wrote for Jean-Paul Goude's French Bicentennial parade, Bastille Day 1989.
-So integral was his involvement on Lizzy Mercier Descloux's classic second album, Mambo Nassau, that he is tantamount to uncredited co-producer and unacknowledged co-songwriter.
+He produced albums by Fela Kuti, Salif Keita, Wasis Diop, Trilok Gurtu, Carlinhos Brown; wrote for the films Countryman and Kiss of the Spider Woman; plus directed and wrote for Jean-Paul Goude's French Bicentennial parade, Bastille Day 1989.
+He worked on Lizzy Mercier Descloux's second studio album, Mambo Nassau, acting as an uncredited co-producer and unacknowledged co-songwriter.

 His solo instrumental work includes two albums: Echoes (1984) and Words of a Mountain (1989).
 The former included "Chief Inspector", "Mambo" (sampled for Massive Attack's "Daydreaming" (Blue Lines album)), and "Hi-Life".
-"Chief Inspector" peaked at #46 in the UK singles chart in October 1985.
+"Chief Inspector" peaked at No. 46 in the UK singles chart in October 1985.

 The Words of a Mountain album is believed to be one of the first fully tapeless recordings in contemporary/new-age history: co-pioneering the computerised home studio concept with other electronic musicians of his generation, Badarou established a reputation on the field with his extensive use of Sequential Circuits Prophet 5, New England Digital Synclavier, and custom voice-controlled Yamaha digital mixers.

 Badarou also helped organise the Kora All Africa Music Awards in 1997, while co-writing and producing So Why, a charity album for the ICRC, conceived as a call against ethnic cleansing in Africa, featuring Youssou N'Dour and Papa Wemba.

 He has embraced stage acting since the early 2000s, showing interest in aviation, movies, science-fiction and philosophy.

 By the end of 2009, starting with Fisherman, a 15-minute long "marathon in afro-beat territory", Badarou releases his albums—including his latest, The Unnamed Trilogy—exclusively online, one single at a time via the JukeSticker, a direct and sharable transaction tool: "At very long last, my fans are to receive the music that never stopped haunting me all these years.
 The whole of it will be available as a physical collector set, once the three albums are fully revealed".

-In 2012, he was elected to the board of SACEM, the french collective management organisation for authors rights in music.
+In 2012, he was elected to the board of SACEM, the French collective management organisation for authors rights in music.

 In 2014, along with a cast of music luminaries, he founded the African Music Academy (AMA).